Re-run Only Failed Tests

 See currents cache documentation for all the available options

-Add an api get-run step to you script
+Add an API get-run step to your script

 Update your job script to download the cache prior to running tests, and then also grab the previous run.